 From F. J. Moss: Through Atolls and Islands … (London 1889) NL

 As the four blackbirding ships left the Tokelaus, their captains could congratulate themselves on having carried off the best of the able-bodied population of the three atolls within a few days and with very little trouble: Fakaofo had lost 140 people, Nukunonu 76, and Atafu 37 (all men), a total of 253.
-This figure represents 47 per cent of the estimated population when the raiders arrived, but probably close to a 100 per cent of the able-bodied male.
+This figure represents 47 percent of the estimated population when the raiders arrived, but probably close to 100 percent of the able-bodied male.

-On the four atolls of the Tokelaus, the nature and extent of the catastrophe was immediately apparent.
-It was in the three Tokelaus (as well as the two Tuvalu Islands, Funafuti and Nukulaelae) that the shock was most severe.
+On the four atolls of the Tokelaus, the nature and extent of the catastrophe were immediately apparent.
+It was in the three Tokelaus (as well as the two Tuvalu Islands, Funafuti, and Nukulaelae) that the shock was most severe.
 The effect was summarised in the words of Maka, the Samoan pastor on Atafu, written immediately after the able-bodied men on the island had been taken away.

 It is most piteous to witness the grief of these women and children.
 They are weeping night and day; they do not eat, there is none left to provide food for them or to climb the coconut trees.
 They will perish with hunger…Another event occurred to the wife of the chief; in her misery she prematurely gave birth to a child.
 She felt no pain from the intensity of her grief for the loss of her husband, her son and her people.

-In the Tokelaus, where all three atolls had been depleted of their population, the overall pattern is characterised by immigration, very little emigration and a high rate of growth.
-The immigrants, many of them capable begetters, were expatriates: Portuguese, German, Scottish and French, as well as islanders from Samoa, New Zealand, Uvea, Tuvalu and Ontong Java, combining to make an improbable bizarre genetic mixture.
+In the Tokelaus, where all three atolls had been depleted of their population, the overall pattern is characterized by immigration, very little emigration and a high rate of growth.
+The immigrants, many of them capable begetters, were expatriates: Portuguese, German, Scottish and French, as well as islanders from Samoa, New Zealand, Uvea, Tuvalu, and Ontong Java, combining to make an improbable bizarre genetic mixture.